civicrm/civicrm-user-guide/docs/contributions/accounting-integration.md

 action dropdown selection that will not be available until transactions are assigned to the batch.

-### Find and Assign Transactions
+Next comes the **Edit Search Criteria** accordion.
+Click to open the search pane.

-At the bottom of the page is search pane to find transactions to assign to the batch.
-Click "Edit Search Criteria" to open a search pane.
 If a Payment Instrument was selected when the batch was created, this option will be selected by default.
-Search for the contributions you want to add to the batch.
+Specify the criteria for the contributions you want to add to the batch.

-From the search results list, you may assign a single transaction to the batch by clicking "Assign" at the end of the result row.
+At the bottom of the page is the search results list.
+You may assign a single transaction to the batch by clicking "Assign" at the end of the result row.
 Or you may select multiple transactions and use the action menu above the results to select "Assign to Batch."
 The transactions will be added to the assigned transaction list, and will be removed from the search results list.